NVIDIA/RTX-AI-Toolkit/llm-deployment/TensorRT-LLM-LoRA-deployment.md

 # TensorRT-LLM Deployment with int4 base checkpoint + FP16 LoRA adapter

-This guide explains how to use LoRA adapters for runtime inference using int4_awq base HuggingFace checkpoints in TensorRT-LLM.
-Additionally, this workflow supports multiple adapters at runtime with a single base checkpoint.
+This guide outlines the process for using LoRA adapters for inference alongside int4_awq base checkpoints in TensorRT-LLM v0.11.
+This workflow allows for the deployment of multiple adapters at runtime using a single base checkpoint, enabling flexible and efficient model adaptation.
+Learn more about TensorRT-LLM's LoRA support [here](https://github.com/NVIDIA/TensorRT-LLM/tree/v0.11.0/examples/llama#run-models-with-lora).

 > [!NOTE]
 > To perform inference with merged HF checkpoint, follow [TRT-LLM Deployment](TensorRT-LLM_deployment.md).